4-H Events & Opportunities

 Public Speaking Contest

-Contest Date: Friday, March 31, 2023 at the Harford County Ag Center with times TBD
+Contest Date: Sunday, March 24, 2024 at the Harford County Ag Center beginning at 1:00 pm

 The following options are available, but will not be eligible for the State Public Speaking event: Juniors can choose to recite the 4-H Pledge.
 Clovers (youth ages 5-7) may choose to recite the 4-H Pledge, do Show & Tell or use their favorite book.
 The Duo Dialogue is also offered for all age groups as well.